Interested in volunteering for Yorkshire MESMAC? Read on for all of the information you need to know.

 The BLAST Project is the UK's leading male only sexual exploitation project and supports boys and young men who have been, are being, or are at risk of being sexually exploited.

-Established since 2003, the BLAST project supports boys and young men across Leeds and Bradford and also offers a variety of services nationally.
+Established in 2003, the BLAST project supports boys and young men across Leeds and Bradford and also offers a variety of services nationally.

 For more information about the BLAST Project please click here.